uhasker/getting-things-done-in-next-js/src/chapter1/01-hello-world.md

 ![](images/node-js.png)

-> Note that of course by time you get to this book the Node.js version you see on `https://nodejs.org` might be different.
+> Note that by the time you are reading this book the Node.js version you see on `https://nodejs.org` might be different.

 You want to download the LTS (long term support) version.
 Click the big green button with the *LTS* version.
 This will download a Windows installer file.
 Execute the installer file just like you would execute any installer by double-clicking it.
 You will be presented with a bunch of options during the installation - just click "Next" everywhere and you will be fine.